This is a comparison between the 23mm FUJINON F/2 lens found in Fuji’s X100(S/T/F) and the FUJINON XF 23mm F/1.4

-This article has so far been the most popular of my comparisons on Fuji vs. Fuji by a wide margin.
+Since this website’s inception, this article has been the most popular comparisons.
 Fuji fans are clearly interested to know one of two things:

 |Announced||January 7, 2013||September 5, 2013|